lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ### In the Lightweight Authorization using EDHOC (ELA) Procedure # {#sec-trust-models-ela}

-Editor's note: the text in this section reflects an upcoming update in draft-ietf-lake-authz, which is expected to appear in version -07 of that document.

 When the execution of EDHOC embeds the ELA procedure defined in {{I-D.ietf-lake-authz}}, the EDHOC peer U receives an EDHOC message_2 (message_3) where ID_CRED_R (ID_CRED_I) specifies by value the authentication credential CRED associated with the other peer V.

 Furthermore, an EDHOC message sent to U includes an EAD item, which specifies a voucher issued by a trusted enrollment server W. The voucher is an assertion to U that W has authorized V and has endorsed CRED.